sheylaperez96/python-challenge/README.md

 ### Background
 Inside the PyPoll > Resources folder, there's a "election_data" csv file that contains three columns ("Ballot ID", "County", and "Candidate")

-I created a python script to calculate the following metrics using election_data.csv:
+Using election_data.csv, I created a python script to calculate the following metrics:
 - The total number of votes cast
 - A complete list of candidates who received votes
 - The percentage of votes each candidate won